cloudemprise/cfn-ovpn-cli/README.md

 Elliptic Curve Digital Signature Algorithm (ECDSA) https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm

+## -------------------------
+Cipher Suite:
+tls-cipher TLS-ECDHE-ECDSA-WITH-AES-256-GCM-SHA384
+ECDHE   : Key Exchange
+ECDSA   : Authentication
+Cipher  : AES_256_GCM
+  Algo : AES
+  Str  : 256
+  Mode : GCM
+MAC/PRF : SHA384
+## -------------------------

+ECDHE: Ephemeral Elliptic-curve Diffie–Hellman
+ECDSA: Elliptic Curve Digital Signature Algorithm
+## -------------------------

+3.2.
+Galois Counter Mode-Based Cipher Suites

+   The second eight cipher suites use the same asymmetric algorithms as those in the previous section but use the new authenticated encryption modes defined in TLS 1.2 with AES in Galois Counter Mode (GCM) [GCM]:

+     CipherSuite TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384  = {0xC0,0x2C};

+   These cipher suites use authenticated encryption with additional data algorithms AEAD_AES_128_GCM and AEAD_AES_256_GCM described in [RFC5116].
+GCM is used as described in [RFC5288].

+   The PRFs SHALL be as follows:

+   o  For cipher suites ending with _SHA256, the PRF is the TLS PRF
+      [RFC5246] with SHA-256 as the hash function.

+   o  For cipher suites ending with _SHA384, the PRF is the TLS PRF
+      [RFC5246] with SHA-384 as the hash function.
+## -------------------------

+Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM) as a Transport Layer Security (TLS) authenticated encryption operation.
+GCM provides both confidentiality and data origin authentication, can be efficiently implemented in hardware for speeds of 10 gigabits per second and above, and is also well-suited to software implementations.
+This memo defines TLS cipher suites that use AES-GCM with RSA, DSA, and Diffie-Hellman-based key exchange mechanisms.
+## -------------------------

+Authenticated suites combine authentication and encryption in the cipher, which means that integrity validation need not be forformed at the TLS level.
+GCM suites use the last segment to indicat the PRF instead of the MAC algorithm.
+TLS 1.2 is the only protocol that allows suites to define their PRFs.
+This means that for the suites defined before TLS 1.2 the negotiated protocol version deictates the PRF.
+For example , the TLS_RSA_WITH_AES_128_CBC_SHA suite uses a PRF based on HMAC-SHA256 when negotiated with TLS 1.2 but a PRF based on a HMAC-MD5/HMAC-SHA combination when used with TLS 1.0 .
+On the other hand , SHA384 GCM suites (which can be used only with TLS 1.2 and newer) will always use HMAC-SHA384 for the PRF.
+## -------------------------
+TLS 1.2 => authenticated encryption

 Section on how it is installed and configured and manintained Bla bla **cfn-ovpn-cli** configures OpenVPN as such: bla bla